travis-perl/helpers/README.md

     `test-dirs`.
 If `TEST_PARTITIONS` and `TEST_PARTITION` are set, the tests are divided into `TEST_PARTITIONS` equal sized groups, and group `TEST_PARTITION` will be returned.

+  * test-jobs

+    Outputs the recommended number of parallel test runs to use.
+This will be calculated based on the number of CPUs available.
+If `COVERAGE` is true, it will be 1, as Devel::Cover does not yet cope well with parallel testing.

   * coverage-setup